-Official high school or college transcripts are copies of a student's permanent academic record at a particular institution, received at the NIU Admissions Office in their as issued original, sealed, institutional envelope under the seal of the Registrar or Records Office of the issuing institution.
+Official high school or college transcripts are copies of a student's permanent academic record at a particular institution, received at the NIU Admissions Office in their original, sealed, institutional envelope under the seal of the Registrar or Records Office of the issuing institution.

 - Official transcripts are required to be copies of the most current academic record and must be received at NIU Admissions within one year of the institution's transcript issuing date.c

 NIU helps students secure internships and full-time employment by offering job and internship fairs, career counseling, resume and cover letter reviews and an online job search database.
 For more information, see our Careers & Employment page.